luiswirth/bsc-thesis/src/matter.typ

 The ordering of the vertices _does_ matter, therefore we really have ordered tuples and not just unordered sets.
-This makes our simplicies combinatorial objects and these combinatorics will be heart of our mesh datastructure.
+This makes our simplicies combinatorial objects and these combinatorics will be heart of our mesh data structure.

 === Sorted Simplicies